obsidian-dot-dev/openFPGA-Vectrex/README.md

 + High-resolution 540x720 display for super crisp lines at perfect 2x integer scaling.
 + Screen overlays!
 + Variable beam "persistence" setting.
 + Selectable "overburn" setting to simulate the bright points that occur at the "Vertices" of lines drawn by the beam scanner.
-Note that the rest of the line becomes dimmer when this is enabled
+Note that the rest of the line becomes dimmer when this is enabled.
-+ Button remapping
++ Button remapping.

 ## Known Issues